The land we hold

 Our 15-acre parcel sits within the lower Elk Creek watershed, in the riparian zone where the forest meets the water.
 This is the interface that matters most: the shaded creek banks that keep water temperatures cold enough for Coho salmon, the root systems that hold the soil against the current, the fallen logs that create the complex structure juvenile salmon need to survive their first winter.

-This land does not need to be managed.
-It needs to be left alone.
-Our role is to hold the legal and financial infrastructure that makes that possible in perpetuity.
+This land does not need management.
+It needs the injuries to stop.
+Our role is to hold the legal and financial infrastructure that keeps it out of harm's way — permanently, and regardless of what political or economic conditions follow.